PelionIoT/mbed-edge-examples/README.md

 These are examples on how a protocol translator or management API application can be created using Javascript.
 See the [simple-js-examples/README.md](simple-js-examples/README.md) for instructions.

+## c-api-stress-tester

+This example tests the robustness and thread safeness of Protocol API C-API interface

 # Building the examples

 This section describes how the build the examples using Ubuntu 16.04.